Wa`alaykum as-salamu warahmatullahi wabarakatuh.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

-Shedding more light on the issue, the prominent Saudi scholar and lecturer Sheikh M. Saleh Al-Munajid, states,
+Shedding more light on selling by auction, the prominent Saudi scholar and lecturer Sheikh M. Saleh Al-Munajid, states:

 Islam permits selling by auction and does not forbid it, according to the most correct and well-known opinion of the scholars.
 This is based on the following proofs:

-Ibn Hajar quoted Ibn Battal as he said: The words of the Prophet (peace and blessings be upon him) in this Hadith, “Who will buy this slave from me?” indicate that he was offering him to the highest bidder so that the needs of the bankrupt man for whom he was selling him could be met.
+Ibn Hajar quoted Ibn Battal as he said: The words of the Prophet “Who will buy this slave from me?” indicate that he was offering him to the highest bidder so that the needs of the bankrupt man for whom he was selling him could be met.
 (Fath al-Baari, 4/354)

 Allah Almighty knows best.